Spin Hall effect driven by the spin magnetic moment current in Dirac materials: Conclusion

 \section{Conclusion}

 In summary, we have studied the spin transport properties of Dirac Hamiltonian systems.
 The Hamiltonian represents the electronic structure of gapped Dirac semimetals that includes, for example, states near the $L$-point in the reciprocal space of Bi.
 The spin Hall conductivity is calculated using the Kubo formula.
-For Dirac Hamiltonian systems, the spin Hall conductivity is dependent on the definition of spin current.
 If the spin current is defined as a flow of spin angular momentum, all components of the spin Hall conductivity vanish.
 In contrast, when the spin current is defined as the flow of spin magnetic moment, the off-diagonal components of the spin Hall conductivity are non-zero.
 The spin Hall conductivity associated with the flow of spin magnetic moment scales with the carrier velocity (and the effective $g$-factor).
 Analytical formulas for the carrier density, mobility, conductivity and spin Hall conductivity and their mutual scaling relations are derived.
 The scaling coefficients, which depend on the carrier velocity and relaxation time, can be used to characterize the spin transport properties of the system.

 The model analyses are compared to experimental results on the spin Hall effect of Bi.
 Te or Sn is substituted into Bi to control the Fermi level via carrier doping.
 The spin torque efficiency and the spin Hall conductivity take a maximum near the Dirac point.
 The sign of the spin torque efficiency is the same regardless of the majority carrier type (\textit{i.e.}, the Fermi level position).
 A clear power law is found for the carrier density dependence of the conductivity, mobility and the spin Hall mobility, suggesting that strong scaling relations exist.
 We find these experimental results, including the scaling coefficients, are consistent with the model calculations.
 These results thus demonstrate what spin current stands for in Dirac materials.
 Further studies are required to identify how the flow of spin magnetic moment, with a large effective $g$-factor, is converted to spin-orbit torque at the interface with magnetic materials.